Skip to main content

 11. Accessibility

-Look around your office.
 Can colleagues, clients, job candidates, or friends with limited mobility comfortably visit your workplace?
+Or can they easily engage with all of your resources and materials?

-Despite the fact that persons with disabilities compose such a significant portion of the population, facilities aren’t always designed to be accessible, especially in old and converted office spaces.
+Despite the fact that persons with disabilities compose such a significant portion of the population, workplaces aren’t always designed to be accessible.
 There are a lot of changes, both large and small, that can make a meaningful impact on workplace accessibility.

 Takeaway

-To learn more about providing spaces that are inviting and comfortable for all people, take a look at SHRM’s comprehensive toolkit, “Developing an Accessible Workplace” and Culture Amp's Disability in the Workplace blog series.
+To learn more about providing spaces – whether in-person, remote, or both – that are inviting and comfortable for all people, take a look at SHRM’s comprehensive toolkit, “Developing an Accessible Workplace” and Culture Amp's Disability in the Workplace blog series.

 12. Meetings